hamzashah411/Smart-Traffic-Signal/README.md

 I propose a solution that would help preventing such accidents by cautioning humans.
 Most of  the intersections already have installed cctv cameras for regulation purposes.We can use its feed and pass it to a machiene learning model to tell us weather there is an animal or not at the intersection it is filming.If yes we can then command the all traffic lights to turn red until the the animal has crossed the road.Moreover I have added a feature of live whatsapp status alert of that particular intersaction.
 We can also take a photo and send it to the whatsapp as proof.

-I will be using jetson nano as the compute module for this project.We will also utilize its GPIO pins to turn a set of 2 relays on and off for the traffic light red and green.
+I will be using jetson nano as the compute module for this project.We will also utilize its GPIO pins to turn a board having 2 relays on and off for the traffic light red and green.

 ## Setting up GPIO pins